 In the summer of 2014, Tryon International Equestrian Center brought some major curb appeal to Mill Spring, NC.
-It debuted as a part of the Tryon Resort, a larger luxury hotel.
-Perched atop a hill, the hotel site is still under construction, but it’s scheduled to have its grand opening next year.
-In the meantime, the Tryon International Equestrian Center is already breathing new life into the neighborhood.
+It debuted as a part of the Tryon Resort, a larger luxury hotel, which is perched atop a hill.
+The Tryon International Equestrian Center has breathed new life into the neighborhood.

 The center regularly hosts jumper competitions and other events, and they’re all free and open to the public—even parking is complimentary.
-So you won’t have to spend any of your hard-earned cash on an afternoon watching some of the best competitors from all over the world show off their talents.
+And they host some of the best competitors from all over the world.
 Competitions generally last all day, but they’re far from the only thing on the schedule at this sprawling arena.

 Some weeks are reserved not for equestrian competitions, but rather for concerts and family events or even charity fundraisers.
 Families could spend almost all summer at the Tryon International Equestrian Center thanks to its weekly Saturday Night Lights bashes, which run through the end of July.
 From 6 to 10 p.m. each Saturday night, clans turn out to watch show-jumping competitions, enjoy pony and carousel rides, listen to live music, and even watch magicians perform.
 You can grab a bite to eat at any of the on-site restaurants, and there are plenty to pick from.